-Dr. Kenneth Hughes MD Discusses Risks of Liposuction & Prevention of Complications
+Dr. Kenneth Hughes Discusses Risks of Liposuction Including Skin Death and Burns and Prevention of Complications

 Bleeding and infection following liposuction surgery are known risks and these risks apply to any surgery.
 Bleeding is largely controlled in liposuction due to the epinephrine administered with the tumescent solution.
 This solution is added prior to liposuction to cause vasoconstriction of the blood vessels to reduce the risk for significant intraoperative or postoperative bleeding.
 A large amount of bleeding could necessitate a blood transfusion or more extraordinary measures including additional surgery.
 Surgical site infections typically occur with 5 days following surgery and are extremely infrequent in Dr. Hughes’s experience.
 What is far more common is an infection 2, 3, or 4 weeks after surgery due to bacterial contamination from the patient.
 Dr. Hughes has very specific and strict postoperative instructions to minimize this risk.
 Follow these instructions precisely as Dr. Hughes has developed his protocols after performing thousands of liposuction surgeries.